grnet/synnefo/docs/source/devguide.rst

 * Object hashmap retrieval through ``GET`` and the ``format`` parameter.
 * Object create via hashmap through ``PUT`` and the ``format`` parameter.
 * The object's Merkle hash is always returned in the ``X-Object-Hash`` header.
+* The object's UUID is always returned in the ``X-Object-UUID`` header.
+The UUID remains unchanged, even when the object's data or metadata changes, or the object is moved to another path (is renamed).
+A new UUID is assigned when creating or copying an object.
 * Object create using ``POST`` to support standard HTML forms.
 * Partial object updates through ``POST``, using the ``Content-Length``, ``Content-Type``, ``Content-Range`` and ``Transfer-Encoding`` headers.
 Use another object's data to update with ``X-Source-Object`` and ``X-Source-Version``.
 Truncate with ``X-Object-Bytes``.
 New ETag corresponds to the Merkle hash of the object's hashmap.
 * Include new version identifier in replies for object replace/change requests.